What is an African rhinoplasty?

 Augmentation

 Nasal augmentation is a procedure that involves the use of implants or grafts to add volume and definition to the nose.
 In African rhinoplasty, cartilage grafts may be harvested from the nasal septum, ears or ribs and used to build up the nasal bridge or tip.
-Implants may also be used, typically made from silicone, to enhance the nose’s shape and size.
+Implants may also be used, typically made from silicone, to enhance the nose’s shape and size although silicone implants are not used at Centre for Surgery.

 Reduction